Balbir Singh (scholar)

-Balbir Singh born in 1896 at Katra Garba Singh, Amritsar, was a Sikh scholar and brother of Bhai Vir Singh.
+Balbir Singh, born in 1896 at Katra Garba Singh, Amritsar, was an Indian Sikh scholar and brother of Bhai Vir Singh.

 Early life and education

 His father Dr Charan Singh expired at his early age of 12.
 He was brought up by his elder brother Vir Singh whom he called as his father.
 After his primary education in Amritsar he studied M.Sc. from Govt.
 College Lahore.
-He went to England and obtained his Ph.D. degree in Chemistry from University of London.
+He went to England and obtained his Ph.D. degree in chemistry from the University of London.
 In 1923 he returned to India.